creeper6530/maturitni-projekt-docs/code_snippets/code_snippets.md

 }
 ```

-These fail to compile because of overflowing literal
+<hr>These fail to compile because of overflowing literal (error msg of latter: pic 11):

 ```rust
 fn main() {